Tap Fiscal

 11. Can I convert a Free Zone company to a mainland company?

 Free Zone companies can transition to mainland operations in 2026 via regulatory approvals.
-The process involves obtaining a No Objection Certificate (NOC) from the Free Zone authority, securing Department of Economic Development (DED/DET) approval for a new mainland license, arranging a physical office with Ejari registration, and transferring visas/employees through GDRFA/MOHRE.
-You’ll also need to update bank KYC, file VAT if applicable, and comply with separate accounting for tax (9% corporate rate on the mainland).
-New mainland LLCs or branches preserve assets/contracts; timelines average 2-6 weeks.
+The process involves obtaining a No Objection Certificate (NOC) from the Free Zone authority, securing Department of Economic Development (DED/DET) approval for a new mainland license, arranging a physical office with Ejari registration, and transferring visas and employees through GDRFA and MOHRE.
+You’ll also need to update bank KYC, file VAT if applicable, and maintain separate accounting for tax purposes.
+New mainland LLCs or branches preserve assets and contracts, while the overall process generally takes between 2 and 6 weeks.

-14. How to choose between FZE and FZCO structures?
+14. How do I choose between FZE and FZCO structures?

 Chat with us on WhatsApp